bhagwan92/tlautomation/README.md

-This is a PageFactory / Page Object  Framework.
+This is a PageFactory / Page Object  Framework developed for browser automation testing.
 Which support re-usability of automation script and can handle element locators very easily for small and big project.

 Pre Requisite Software:
 •	Eclipse 2018-12 (4.10.0)